jduffield65/coppafish/docs/pipeline/extract.md

 is barely visible with `r_smooth = 1, 1, 2` but is clear with `r_smooth = 1, 1, 5`.

 We also see that the difference between the `r_smooth = 1, 1, 2` and `r_smooth = 2, 2, 2` plots is barely perceivable.
-This suggests that the z averaging is more important, this also makes sense seen as the convolution with the difference of hanning kernel is done in *2D* so treats each z-plane independently.
+This suggests that the z averaging is more important, which makes sense, seen as the convolution with the difference of hanning kernel is done in *2D*, so treats each z-plane independently.
 In the `r_smooth = 4, 4, 1` image with no z-averaging, we see that the spots have more of a gradual increase in intensity instead of a sharp peak.